belpub/colophon-quarto/README.md

   avoids a real, confirmed Chrome-dependency trap in Quarto's native PDF rendering path

+**See it rendered, not just described:** two short sample PDFs (15 pages each) in [`Sample-PDFs/`](Sample-PDFs) show every feature above — roman-numeral front matter, a working List of Tables, an appendix numbered "Appendix A," and a landscape table rotated correctly — actually built, not mocked up.

 **Honest scope note:** this has been tested thoroughly against one real, full-length book (70+ pages, multiple parts, landscape appendices, dozens of captioned tables) through repeated, deliberate